smerrill/vagrant-gatling-rsync/README.md

 ## Event coalescing

 This plugin also coalesces events for you.
 The default latency is 1.5 seconds.
-(This will be a configurable option in future versions.)
+It is configurable through the `config.gatling.latency` parameter.
 If you specify a latency of two seconds, this plugin will not fire a `vagrant rsync` until two contiguous seconds without file events have passed.
 This will delay rsyncs from happening if many writes are happening on the host (during a `make` or a `git clone`, for example) until the activity has leveled off.

 ## Authors